Laki42/Hana-Furu/README.md

 - `luckyItem`
 - `warning`

+Japanese fields:

+- `flowerNameJa`
+- `omenTypeJa`
+- `messageJa`
+- `meaningJa`
+- `smallActionJa`
+- `luckyItemJa`
+- `warningJa`

 Add, remove, or rewrite entries there to change the oracle.
+Keep each English field paired with its Japanese field so the app remains bilingual.

 ## Saved history